alakbarz/alak.bar/public/blog/neowise.md

 > Should I shoot my pictures in RAW format instead of JPEG?

 It depends on several factors:

- - Storage capacity
- - Free time
- - Quantity of effort you have for photo editing
+> Storage capacity, free time, quantity of effort you have for photo editing, what you're shooting
- - What you're shooting

 If you have limited drive space on your computer then you may consider not shooting in RAW, as they take up more file space* and you have to consider keeping both the RAW and processed JPEG files.